Worklytics/psoxy/docs/gcp/authentication-authorization.md

 This page provides an overview of how psoxy authenticates and confirms authorization of clients (Worklytics tenants) to access data for GCP-hosted deployments.

+For general overview of how Psoxy is authorized to access data sources, and authenticates when making API calls to those sources, see [API Mode Authentication and Authorization](../authentication-authorization.md).

 ## Authentication

 As Worklytics tenants run inside GCP, they are implicitly authenticated by GCP.
 No secrets or keys